Brprb08/orbital-control-simulator/README.md

 _All functionality runs live at runtime._

-1. Live computation of orbital parameters: apogee, perigee, altitude, velocity, period, inclination, eccentricity, semi-major axis, RAAN, mean anomaly, and time until perigee/apogee.
+- Continuous computation of orbital parameters such as apogee, perigee, altitude, velocity, inclination, eccentricity, period, and related quantities as the orbit evolves
-2. Real-time orbital decay using an atmospheric drag model
+- Orbital decay in low orbits using a simplified atmospheric drag model
-3. Thrust in the direction you’re pointing (prograde, retrograde, nadir/zenith, normal/antinormal)
+- Thrust applied in the current pointing direction (prograde, retrograde, radial, and normal), taking effect immediately in the simulation
-4. Attitude control system with selectable pointing modes and smooth or snap slewing
+- Attitude control with selectable pointing modes, supporting both smooth slews and instant changes depending on use case
-5. GPU-predicted trajectories rendered with async RK4 integration (separate from the live sim)
+- GPU-based trajectory prediction using RK4 integration, run asynchronously from the main simulation so it doesn’t interfere with real-time behavior
-6. Runtime placement of satellites with configurable mass, radius, velocity, and direction
+- Runtime placement and resetting of satellites with configurable mass, size, velocity, and orientation
-   - **Cartesian Placement:** position + velocity vectors
+  - **Cartesian placement:** direct position and velocity vectors
-   - **TLE Placement:** import real satellites via Two-Line Elements
+  - **TLE placement:** import real satellites from Two-Line Element data
-   - **Keplerian Placement:** create orbits from classical elements (a, e, i, Ω, ω, ν)
+  - **Keplerian placement:** initialize orbits from classical elements (a, e, i, Ω, ω, ν)
-   - **Randomized Placement:** spawn satellites in random orbits
+  - **Randomized placement:** spawn objects into random orbits for quick testing
-7. Adjustable time scale from 1× to 100× for long-run propagation
+- Adjustable simulation time scale from 1× up to 100× for observing longer-term effects
-8. Dual camera modes (free roam and tracking)
+- Two camera modes (free roam and target tracking), depending on whether you want to inspect the scene or follow a specific body
-9. Vector Overlay System
-  - Velocity, radial, and normal vectors rendered in real time
+- Optional vector overlays for velocity, radial, and normal directions, rendered in world space with camera-facing labels and distance-based scaling to reduce visual clutter
-  - World-space labels that face the camera
-  - Smooth distance-based scaling and fade-out
-  - Minimal, unobtrusive scene visualization

 ---

-## Architecture Overview
+## Architecture Notes

-- **Physics Core (C++ DLL):** Dormand–Prince 5(4) integrator, double-precision, real-time execution
-- **Unity Frontend:** UI, scene management, camera controls, and GPU-based line rendering
-- **Thrust Model:** Continuous force integration (F = m·a, scaled by mass)
-- **Interop Layer:** Unity communicates with the C++ backend via `DllImport`
+Physics and integration run in a native C++ DLL to avoid Unity’s single-precision limits and to keep numerical drift under control at higher time scales.
+Unity is used for visualization, input, and camera control, while trajectory previews are computed separately on the GPU so they don’t interfere with the main simulation.
+Communication between the two layers happens through a small interop layer using `DllImport`.

 ---

-## Unit Testing
+## Testing

-**Total:** 50 Edit-Mode Tests

-- Camera logic (angles, clamping, tracking)
-- Orbital parameters (apogee, perigee, eccentricity, etc.)
-- Body registration and lifecycle
-- TLE parsing and validation
-- Vector precision conversions
-- UI state handling
+The project includes a set of Unity edit-mode tests focused on areas where small mistakes would cause noticeable problems.
+Most of the tests cover orbital parameter calculations, camera behavior, TLE parsing, and object lifecycle handling, along with a few checks around precision and UI state.

+The goal wasn’t exhaustive coverage, but catching regressions and making sure the core math and controls behaved consistently as the project grew.

 ---